bahrmichael/bahrmichael.github.io/_posts/2022-01-06-point-in-time-scheduler.md

 ## Share your feedback!

-Please share your feedback on [Twitter](https://twitter.com/bahrdev) or use [ZipMessage to start a conversation](https://zipmessage.com/gwcyvrb1).
+Please share your feedback on [Twitter](https://twitter.com/bahrdev).

 I'm looking forward to hearing from you!